zparadox/aizona/README.md

 AI Zona uses a token-based reward system to incentivize contributions.
 Learn more about how you can earn AIZ tokens by contributing to the project in our [Reward System Documentation](docs/reward_system.md).

+## AIZ Token

+AI Zona uses the AIZ token as its native cryptocurrency.
+The token is used for:

+- Platform access and payments
+- Rewarding contributors
+- Governance voting
+- Staking for premium features

+For more details on the tokenomics, please see our [Token Documentation](docs/tokenomics.md).

 ## Community

 - Website: https://aizona.ai